Difference Between a Vegan Diet and a Whole-Food Plant-Based Diet

 Everyone has to start somewhere.

-I wanted to showcase the main difference between vegan and a whole food plant based diet since we get asked a lot.
+I wanted to showcase the main difference between vegan and a whole-food plant-based diet since we get asked a lot.

 There are times that I indulge in a greasy Chinese meal – it happens!
 I am FAR from perfect.
 But when it does happen, I wake up the next morning and get back on track with a huge green juice for breakfast, miso soup for lunch, and lemony chickpea salad for dinner.
 It’s not about perfection.
 It’s about taking baby steps to a healthy lifestyle that will stick.

 I created Clean Food Dirty Girl because I want everyone armed with the information that Dr. Campbell (and others like him) have put out into the world.
 Because when we’re armed with knowledge we can make the very best choices for ourselves and our families.
 And when we have support, it’s even easier.
 That’s why our private Facebook group is the best group out there.
-Whether you’re vegan or just starting on your whole food plant based diet, we’re here for you.
+Whether you’re vegan or just starting on your whole-food plant-based diet, we’re here for you.

 I will leave you with a recipe that proves that eating truly healthy does not have to be bland or boring.
 This plant based mac and cheese recipe is the mother of all plant based mac and cheese recipes